 5G network slicing can offer an additional layer of security since there is isolation between network slices.
 In addition to improved performance, each network slice can have customised security protection by having the right firewall configurations and access policies.

-For advanced enterprise organisations slicing should be on the radar as a realistic use case.
+For advanced enterprise organisations slicing should be on the radar.
+Working closely with their chosen carrier and a carrier partner like MobileCorp, will move network slicing forward as a realistic use case.

 Australian LTE/5G use cases